Factory Harley Radio Integration Secrets for ‘14 & Up

 Thinking that the radios frequency response (EQ curve) is the only issue is a common mistake.
 This is not the case.
 Flashing your bike can make it better, but will not resolve all issues.

 Harley radios have an EQ curve programmed into them.
 This curve can be real problematic for an aftermarket system because aftermarket speakers and amplifiers are engineered to be used with a radio that has a relatively flat frequency response.
 The graph above shows the frequency response of a Harley that originally shipped with two fairing speakers and no factory amplifier (red).
-The blue line shows the response after the same bike has been flashed for 2 amplifiers and 8 speakers.
-This flash was performed even though the bike does not have two external Harley amplifiers or 8 speakers.
+The blue line shows the response after the same bike has been flashed.
+This bike has essentially been flashed for factory Harley equipment that the bike does not actually have in order to get the flattened frequency response.

 There are a few ways of dealing with the EQ issue.

 - Best option.
 Use a stand alone DSP (digital sound processor).
-This is a digital device (EQ) that can undo the EQ that is programed into your radio and also allow you to EQ your sound to your taste.
+This is a digital device (EQ) that can undo the EQ that is programed into your radio and also allow you to re- EQ your sound to your taste.
 This is really the ultimate solution.
 There are several manufactures out there that make these devices.
+You can find some of them here.

 More information about flashing your radio